-What are the different methods I can use to propagate my Devil’s Ivy plant?
+What are the different methods I can use to propagate a Devil’s Ivy plant?

-The most common method of propagation for Devil’s Ivy plants is through stem cuttings.
-As long as you have a few nodes on each of the cuttings, this is a really successful way to propagate your Devil’s Ivy.
+The most common method of propagation is through stem cuttings.
+As long as you have a few nodes on each of the cuttings, this is a really successful way to create new plants.

 How to propagate a Devil’s Ivy plant using stem cuttings

-This is the most common method of propagating Devil’s Ivy plants as it’s suitable for all maturities.
-So however big, small, bushy or leggy your Devil’s Ivy is, this propagation method can work for you!
-It’s also really easy and you can create several new Devil’s Ivy plants just by taking a short stem cutting.
+This is the most common method as it’s suitable for all maturities.
+So however big, small, bushy or leggy your plant is, this method can work for you!
+It’s also really easy and you can create several new plants just by taking a short stem cutting.